bartol/bartol.dev/articles/95-enable-mouse-scroll-in-vim/enable-mouse-scroll-in-vim.md

 After using Vim for about 10 or so days, one of the most annoying things was mouse scroll.
-I was trying to not do it but sometimes my muscle memory would just do it.
-Then I would find myself looking at half Vim window and half my previous terminal commands.
+I was trying to not do it but sometimes my muscle memory would just unconsciously do it.
+I would then find myself looking at half Vim window and half my previous terminal commands.
 So, I decided to fix it.

 ```vim
 set mouse=a